-Chicago’s choice for a real change.
+Chicago’s choice for real change.

 I’m a lifelong Chicagoan running for mayor because I love this city, and I’m sick of watching it drift.
 Career politicians and special interests have let us down time and again.
 It’s time for something new.